Booking a tour

 - Move your deposit and booking to another tour we are running where the tour has been scheduled to run as there are enough riders

-- Continue with the tour using our virtual tour guide option
+- Continue with the tour as a self-guided option

-We strongly recommend when booking a tour with Guided Motorbike Tours Ltd to take out appropriate holiday insurance, this covers you in the event of us cancelling a tour, allowing you to be reimbursed of any out of pocket expenses.
+We strongly recommend when booking a tour with Guided Motorbike Tours Ltd to take out appropriate holiday insurance, this covers you in the event of us or you cancelling a tour.
 We recommend Holiday Safe who offer specific motorcycle holiday insurance

 When booking any tour with GMT Ltd, you do so in acknowledgement of the above and our terms and conditions